knapeto/Isomorphic-App/README.md

 2. Uses react to do server side rendering.<br/><br/>

 More experimentations todo:<br/>
-1. Load react data asynchronously on server side and pass them onto client to initialise the same react components.<br/>
+1. Load react data asynchronously on server side and pass them onto client to initialise the components.<br/>
 2. Package child components styles to be loaded asynchornously as well.<br/>